redhat-developer/odo/docs/website/docs/getting-started/cluster-setup/kubernetes.md

 * You have a Kubernetes cluster set up (such as [minikube](https://minikube.sigs.k8s.io/docs/start/))
 * You have admin privileges to the cluster

+**Important notes:** `odo` will use the __default__ ingress and storage provisioning on your cluster.
+If they have not been set correctly, see our [troubleshooting guide](/docs/getting-started/cluster-setup/kubernetes#troubleshooting) for more details.

 ## Summary
-* An Ingress Controller in order to use `odo url create`
+* An Ingress controller in order to use `odo url create`
 * Operator Lifecycle Manager in order to use `odo service create`
-* Service Binding Operator in order to use `odo link create`
+* (Optional) Service Binding Operator in order to use `odo link`

 ## Installing an Ingress controller

 Creating an Ingress controller is required to use the `odo url create` feature.

-This can be enabled by installing [an Ingress addon as per the Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/) such as: the built-in one on [minikube](https://minikube.sigs.k8s.io/) or [nginx-ingress](https://kubernetes.github.io/ingress-nginx/).
+This can be enabled by installing [an Ingress addon as per the Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/) such as: the built-in one on [minikube](https://minikube.sigs.k8s.io/) or [NGINX Ingress](https://kubernetes.github.io/ingress-nginx/).

+**IMPORTANT:** `odo` cannot specify an Ingress controller and will use the *default* Ingress controller.

+If you are unable to access your components, check that your [default Ingress controller](https://kubernetes.github.io/ingress-nginx/#i-have-only-one-ingress-controller-in-my-cluster-what-should-i-do) has been set correctly.

 ### Minikube